adinasarapu/adinasarapu.github.io/_portfolio/2020-08-24-blog-spark-mllib.md

 | poisson			| log, identity, sqrt		   |
 | gamma				| inverse, identity, log	   |

-STEP 2.
-Relating column names to model parameters (label and features).
+Second, relate column names to model parameters (label and features).
+`label`: dependent variable in the model
+`features` is a vector with independent variables in the model

 Create a file named `JavaExampleMain.java` in the `src/main/java` directory.
 ```